 - Check “First row contains field names” checkbox if the Excel sheet contains field names at the first row of the range specified.

-Choosing SQLite as Source / Destination
+Choosing SQLite as Source / Target

 Browse for SQLite database file (*.db) by clicking correspondent button.